Whispered in My Ear

 There was no answer.
 Instead, he simply stood there, looking around the classroom at something ...

 I looked, too.
 And then I saw what he saw.
-All of his classmates were interested in what he had to say, too.
+All of his classmates were interested in what he had to say, also.

-Since Ben is a bit shy, he turned his back to them and finally started whispering.
+Since Ben is a bit shy, he turned his back to them and whispered in my ear.
 “First, recess.”
 He pointed to one finger at-a-time.
-“Next, PE … and last - but best of all - LUNCH!”
+“Next, PE ...
+And last - but best of all - LUNCH!”

-Now, how could I possibly keep from writing down all my kiddos' unique observations that were whispered in my ear?
+Now, how can I possibly keep from writing down all the unique observations my kiddos whisper in my ear?

 Return from Whispered in My Ear to Funny Stories.